Scooter Braun has always been easier to summarize than to understand.

 But stacking titles only hides the actual argument.
 Braun matters because those titles converged.
 He helped collapse several entertainment roles into one modern career form.
 Artist whisperer, dealmaker, portfolio builder, corporate bridge, each piece reinforced the others.

-That is the story worth preserving.
-Not just that Scooter Braun became famous in the business.
-It is that he helped define what power in that business started to look like.
+That is the story to preserve.
+Scooter Braun became famous in the business, but his larger importance is that he helped define what power in that business started to look like.